np-guard/vpc-network-config-analyzer/README.md

         * single_subnet  - supported with: txt
         * diff_all_endpoints  - supported with: txt, md
         * diff_all_subnets  - supported with: txt, md
-        * explain  - supported with: txt
+        * explain  - supported with: txt, debug (default "all_endpoints")
-         (default "all_endpoints")
   -debug
         Run in debug mode